hurstdog/gcalstats/README.md

 ## Meeting Stats

-This is just a rough breakdown of the time spent in various types of meetings.
+This is just a rough breakdown of the time spent in various types of meetings, summarized weekly.
 It can pick out 1:1s, general meetings (more than 2 participants), and supports custom tags.
 Put the tag 'TAG: blah' in a meeting to get that meeting counted as 'blah' instead of 'Meetings'.

+NOTE: custom tags is currently broken though it collects them.
+I just haven't gotten around to adding the columns for the custom tags yet.